vapranav/Listify-v2/README.md

 All written in Typescript.

 # About Listify-v1
 Listify is a productivity app that manages your todo lists by segregating them into different categories.
+Find at [Listify](https://list-ify.herokuapp.com/)

 ## Tech Stack
 1. NodeJS (Express)